j0lvera/next.js-with-cookie-example/README.md

 This example is backend agnostic and uses `isomorphic-fetch` to do the API calls.

 We use a simple passwordless backend (https://with-cookie-api.now.sh) that logs the user in with their GitHub username.
+This backend only allows requests from http://localhost:3000

 Session is syncronized across tabs.
 This means if you logout once, your session gets logged out on all the windows.
 For this we use a HOC called `withAuthSync`.